 The EU AI Act applies to providers regardless of whether they are established in the EU or in a third country, when the AI system is placed on the EU market or its output is used in the EU.
-For US companies, this means the same extraterritorial reach as the GDPR.
+For US companies, this means the same extraterritorial reach as the GDPR — with Annex III high-risk obligations applying 2 December 2027 post-trilogue.

 Article 2(1) of the EU AI Act applies to providers placing AI systems on the Union market or putting them into service in the Union, irrespective of whether those providers are established within the Union or in a third country.
 It also applies to providers and deployers when the output produced by the AI system is used in the Union.